dunderhay/CCTV-v380-pro/README.md

   <img src="images/v380-uses.png" />
 </p>

----
-### Finding #2: No Authentication Required on LAN
+### No Authentication Required on LAN

-While the cameras require authentication when viewing the video stream remotely (via a relay server), if an attacker has local network access, it is possible to connect to the IP camera via RTSP directly without needing credentials.
+While the cameras require authentication when viewing the video stream remotely (via a relay server), if an attacker has local network access, it's possible to connect to the IP camera via RTSP directly without needing credentials.

 To find individual v380 IP cameras on the network, I wrote the following [script](https://github.com/dunderhay/CCTV-v380-pro/blob/master/scripts/discover-cam-on-network/findcam.py) to send out broadcast requests periodically as done by the client and listen for a response from the camera.

 [![find-cam](https://img.youtube.com/vi/NiNLFB_tTFg/0.jpg)](https://www.youtube.com/watch?v=NiNLFB_tTFg)

-Once a camera is found, it is possible to connect directly to the video feed on port 554 using VLC player without providing any credentials:
+Once a camera is found, it's possible to connect directly to the video feed on port 554 using VLC player without providing any credentials:

 [![view-cam](https://img.youtube.com/vi/hgbGK8burH8/0.jpg)](https://www.youtube.com/watch?v=hgbGK8burH8)

-The underlying issues here is the lack of authentication required to view video stream of an IP camera device on the LAN.
+The underlying issue here is the lack of authentication required to view video stream of an IP camera device on the LAN.

 As per [RFC2326](https://tools.ietf.org/html/rfc2326), RTSP shares the same authentication schemes as HTTP.
 Any form of authentication is better than none.

----
-### Finding #3: Wi-Fi SSID and Password Sent in Cleartext
+### Wi-Fi SSID and Password Sent in Cleartext

-During configuration of the device, I noticed that the CCTV Camera is sending the Wi-Fi SSID (`AAAAA`) and password (`somesecurepassword`) in cleartext to the relay server.
+During configuration of the device, I noticed that the camera is sending the Wi-Fi SSID (here `AAAAA`) and password (`somesecurepassword`) in cleartext to the relay server.

 <p align="center">
   <img src="images/wireshark-cleartext-wifi-password.png" />